 SAMPLING FREQUENCY LEVEL I - one out of every three trucks is sampled and tested.
-When 5 consecutive samples from all sources statewide have been tested, by the Central Laboratory, and all comply with specification requirements, the producer will be upgraded to Level II.
+When 5 more consecutive samples from all sources statewide have been tested, by the Central Laboratory, and all comply with specification requirements, the producer will be upgraded to Level II.

 SAMPLING FREQUENCY LEVEL II - one out of every six trucks is sampled and tested.
-When 5 consecutive samples from all sources statewide have been tested, by the Central Laboratory, and all comply with specification requirements, the producer will be upgraded to Level III.
+When 5 more consecutive samples from all sources statewide have been tested, by the Central Laboratory, and all comply with specification requirements, the producer will be upgraded to Level III.

-SAMPLING FREQUENCY LEVEL III - one out of every 12 trucks is sampled and tested.
+SAMPLING FREQUENCY LEVEL III - When 5 more consecutive from all sources statewide have been tested, and all comply with specification requirements, one out of every 12 trucks is sampled and tested.